 - After instructor intervention for Level 1 alert, behavior continues

-- Student consistently misses classes early in semester and is unresponsive to contact attempts
+- Student consistently misses classes early in the semester and is unresponsive to contact attempts

 - Student has not logged into BlackBoard and/or has missed assignments exams

-- Sudden delcine in academic performance or attendance
+- Sudden decline in academic performance or attendance

-Response: Submit an Early Alert through class roster and include Level 1 responses, especially if behavior is seen during the first 3-6 weeks of the semester.
+Response: Submit an Early Alert through the class roster and include Level 1 responses, especially if the behavior is seen during the first three to six weeks of the semester.